R A Lister and Company: 2014: Relocation

 Sales continued to fall, and in 2003 the company fell into its first period of administration.
 Rescued through another SWRDA-backed management buyout, the second company survived a further three years before again collapsing into administration.
 On this occasion, the workers via Unite the Union voted to remain in Dursley, but the company's registered headquarters were moved to Hardwicke, south of Gloucester, 11 mile away.

 After SWRDC sold the original factory site for redevelopment to specialist St. Modwen Properties, the residual engineering group announced its intention in March 2013 to relocate from Dursley.
 In Autumn 2013, the company fell into a third period of administration.
-Rescued quickly through a pre-packaged administration - which avoided the company's legal obligations to pay the required 250 redundancy packages, which were instead paid by the Government - the company's association with Dursley ended in April 2014, when assembly production moved to Hardwicke and the parts supply store to a former Royal Air Force hangar at Aston Down.
+Rescued quickly through a pre-packaged administration - which avoided the company's legal obligations to pay the required 250 redundancy packages, which were instead paid by the Government - the company's association with Dursley ended in April 2014, when assembly production moved to Hardwicke, Stroud and the parts supply store to a former Royal Air Force hangar at Aston Down.
 The Lister Hall theatre in Dursley was formerly part of the social centre for the firm.

 Although R A Lister ceased production of many of its well-known models many years ago, many of these engine are still in use today all over the world.